 • What is known about the historic beds in Ōkahu Bay?

-Ōkahu Bay was once an important source of kai moana for Ngāti Whātua Ōrākei, with large shellfish beds of pipi and tuangi / cockles.
+Ōkahu was once an important source of kai moana for Ngāti Whātua Ōrākei, with large shellfish beds of pipi and tuangi / cockles.
 Historical records from mussel dredging show that there were dense beds of green-lipped mussels in the Rangitoto channel and other places in the Waitematā.
-It’s not clear how close to the Ōkahu Bay shoreline these beds came, although we have found some large kūtai shells in and around the area we are working.
+It’s not clear how close to the Ōkahu shoreline these beds came, although we have found some large kūtai shells in and around the area we are working.
 All up, over 500 sq.km of kūtai reefs were dredge fished from the inner Hauraki Gulf between 1910 – 1965.

 • Why haven't the beds recovered on their own?